 Quadrant 1 groups together activities and tasks that are critical and require immediate attention.
 It is clear that anything that falls into this category is very important and deserves the necessary time and focus.
 It’s in the name, after all: urgent and important.

-Examples of activities that fall into this quadrant are prescheduled meetings with customers, improvements to be implemented, solving urgent problems, etc. Highly effective people should start with tasks in this quadrant.
+Examples of activities that fall into this quadrant are prescheduled meetings with customers, improvements to implement, solving urgent problems, etc. Highly effective people should start with tasks in this quadrant.

 Tasks in this quadrant are important but not urgent.
 The tendency with activities that fall in this category is to postpone them.

-Ideally, these important tasks should have priority and be given primary focus.
+Ideally, these important tasks should have priority and you should give them primary focus.
 These are the strategic activities with the highest impact.
 Working on them will make your business stronger and will lead to personal growth and development.

 An example of a quadrant 2 activity is project planning.
 That is something that is often postponed, but that is essential for sustainable growth.